Meet Chuck Grassley, Republican candidate for U.S. Senate

 The poll also found a three-point gap between Grassley and Franken, suggesting the Democrat is within striking distance of pulling off an upset in the election.
 Grassley had 49% of likely voters’ support compared to Franken’s 46%.

-Following the poll’s release, prominent elections rating agencies Cook Political Report, Inside Elections, and Sabato’s Crystal Ball moved the race from their “safe” or “solid” Republican categories to “likely” Republicans.
+Following the poll’s release, prominent elections rating agencies Cook Political Report, Inside Elections, and Sabato’s Crystal Ball moved the race from their “safe” or “solid” Republican categories to “likely” Republican.

-Early voting has already begun in the election, and Election Day is Nov.
+Early voting has already begun in the election.
+Election Day is Nov.
 8.

 Inflation

-Grassley’s campaign bills him as “the original inflation fighter,” and, along with other Republicans this year, he’s put tackling inflation at the top of his campaign priorities.
+Grassley’s campaign bills him as “the original inflation fighter,” and, along with other Republicans this year, he has put tackling inflation at the top of his campaign priorities.

 Grassley lays the blame for stubbornly high inflation at the feet of congressional Democrats and the Biden administration.
 He says the high-dollar packages passed by Democrats, like the American Rescue Plan Act and the Inflation Reduction Act, along with policies he said discouraged oil production, have fueled the record-high cost increases Americans are seeing.